 Certain limitations apply.
 Complaints about the content of the announcement, the invitation to tender or the tender documentation are not allowed if the complainant could have alerted the contracting authority about the alleged infringement via the public procurement portal, but did not do so.

-A request for an audit of the content of the announcement, an invitation to tender or a tender dossier is generally not allowed to be submitted after the deadline closes for the receipt of bids.
+A request for an audit of the content of the announcement, an invitation to tender, or a tender dossier is generally not allowed to be submitted after the deadline closes for the receipt of bids.
+A request must be filed electronically through the eRevizija portal.
+A link to that site is published on the Slovenian public procurement portal where the public contract is published.